TL;DR

 - One-screen setup — connect Gmail and Google Calendar and you are running

-- Proactive daily briefings, inbox nudges, meeting prep, and day planning come pre-built
+- Proactive daily briefings, inbox nudges, meeting prep, day planning, and smart routines come pre-built

-- Most affordable pricing in the category, with a 7-day free trial
+- Most affordable pricing in the category, starting at $9/mo with cancel-anytime billing

 - Scoped OAuth, no data training, easy to revoke